FlexXBeamline/ssx-dials/README.md

 ## Importing

 Serial crystallography data at id7b2 is collected using small oscillations per crystal, typically 1-5 degrees.
 The detector images from all of these sweeps are collected in a single h5 file (_master.h5) which includes metadata for the scan.
 However, we do not currently store the motor positions, so a conventional processing program would interpret this file as a single sweep of continuous rotation data.
-We provide the program `import_sliced.py` to replace the `dials.import` step you would normally perform.
+We created the program `import_sliced.py` (download from this repository) to replace the `dials.import` step you would normally perform.

 ```
 dials.python import_sliced.py <path-to-master.h5> invert_rotation_axis=True nimages=<number>